lighthouse-no/cf-buildpack-rust/README.md

 Adding configuration to `Cargo.toml` that causes `cargo build` to create multiple binaries will not have the desired outcome, because the `release` phase of this buildpack must supply Cloud Foundry with the name of the single binary to be executed &mdash; and that binary is identified by the package name.

+## Build Phases

+This buildpack uses all 4 standard phases:

+1. `detect`<br>If the file `Cargo.toml` exists in the build directory, the string `Rust` is returned with an exit code of `0`, else exit code `1` is returned and no further build phases are performed.
+1. `supply`<br>Installs or updates the version of the Rust toolchain defined in file `rust-toolchain`.<br>If this file is missing, the default value of `stable` is used.
+1. `finalize`<br>Runs `cargo build` using any additional build settings found in the file `RustConfig`.<br>If this file is missing or empty, it simply runs `cargo build --release`
+1. `release`<br>Returns a YAML string that points Cloud Foundry to the compiled binary.

 ## Usage

 In the `manifest.yml` of your application, point to this `buildpack` and allocate sufficient memory for compilation to succeed.